tct123/quotesgeneratorapi/README.md

 # Quotesgeneratorapi
-A wrapper for quotes from API Ninjas
+A wrapper for quotes from API Ninjas.